info@rubertpartners.com |

 Muslim Couples

 For Muslim couples, personal status matters—including divorce and inheritance—are generally governed by Sharia principles, as applied by local courts.
-While the concept of marital agreements exists, they are carefully scrutinised to ensure compliance with Islamic law and public policy.
+While marital agreements may be recognised, they are closely scrutinised to ensure compliance with Islamic law and public policy.

 Non-Muslim Couples

-• Federal Law No. 41 of 2022, later updated by Federal Law No. 41 of 2024, introduced a framework for non-Muslim personal status matters, including divorce, custody, and inheritance.
-These laws aim to provide greater flexibility and predictability for expatriate families.
+- Federal Law No. 41 of 2022, updated by Federal Law No. 41 of 2024, establishes a framework for non-Muslim personal status matters, including divorce, custody, and inheritance.

-• Abu Dhabi Law No. 14 of 2021, still in force for residents of Abu Dhabi, also allows non-Muslims to manage personal status matters through a civil legal regime.
+- Abu Dhabi Law No. 14 of 2021, applicable to non-Muslim residents in Abu Dhabi, provides a parallel civil regime.

-Postnuptial agreements are increasingly being interpreted through the lens of these modern legal frameworks, especially when parties are of non-Muslim background and have clearly articulated their mutual consent and understanding.
+Postnuptial agreements are increasingly assessed through these modern frameworks, particularly where parties are non-Muslim and have demonstrated clear, informed consent.

 What Can Postnuptial Agreements in the UAE Cover?

-Postnuptial agreements may be tailored to a couple’s specific needs.
-Common elements include:
+Postnuptial agreements can be tailored to the couple’s specific circumstances.
+Common provisions include:

-While many topics can be addressed, child custody and child support provisions remain subject to public policy and the discretion of UAE courts.
-Courts will always prioritise the best interests of the child, regardless of what a postnup may provide.
+However, child custody and child support remain subject to public policy and judicial discretion.
+UAE courts will always prioritise the best interests of the child, regardless of any contractual agreement between spouses.

-Couples may consider entering into a postnuptial agreement in situations such as:
+Couples may consider entering into a postnup in situations such as:

-• After moving to the UAE and needing to align their legal affairs with the local legal system
+- Relocating to the UAE and aligning their affairs with local law

 What Makes a Postnup Valid in the UAE?

-For a postnup to be legally credible and potentially enforceable, it should meet the following criteria:
+To be legally credible and potentially enforceable, a postnuptial agreement should meet the following criteria:

-1. Mutual and informed consent: Both spouses must enter the agreement voluntarily and with a clear understanding of its contents.
+- Mutual and informed consent: Both spouses must enter the agreement voluntarily and with full understanding.

-2. Capacity to contract: The parties must be legally competent at the time of signing.
+- Capacity to contract: Each party must be legally competent at the time of signing.

-3. Disclosure: Full and honest disclosure of financial assets and liabilities is essential.
+- Full disclosure: Honest disclosure of assets and liabilities is essential.

-4. Written format: Oral agreements carry little legal weight; postnups should be in writing.
+- Written form: Oral agreements carry little legal weight.

-5. Legal and linguistic clarity: The agreement should be clearly drafted in a language understood by both parties, and ideally translated into Arabic if intended for submission to a UAE court.
+- Clarity of language: The agreement should be drafted in a language understood by both parties and ideally translated into Arabic for court use.

 Enforceability and Limitations

 Postnuptial agreements are not automatically binding in UAE courts.
-Judges retain the discretion to disregard provisions that:
+Judges may disregard provisions that:

 Conclusion: Proactive Protection for Modern Couples